Jerald-Joyson/devscript-stackup/README.md

 => Open Your Browser:

-Visit http://localhost:5173 to see [Your Project Name] in action!
+Visit http://localhost:5173 to see devscript-stackup in action!

 Congratulations!
 You've successfully set up and launched [Your Project Name].
 Explore the features, create engaging content, and enjoy the seamless experience brought to you by Vite, ReactJS, Tailwind CSS, and Firebase.